THE UNFOLDING OF A LIE — AND ITS COST

 You can tell the truth before explanation becomes necessary.

-You can surrender the source instead of trimming behavior.
+You can surrender the source instead of trimming symptoms.

 Jesus never preached weed management.